Key Accomplishments Marching Towards the Future

 Clean Energy Transition and Sustainability

-• Securing federal funds for clean energy and green jobs in Texas, continuing Harris County’s leadership in the clean energy transition by helping secure $240 million in EPA “Solar for All” funding for the state of Texas.
-These funds will help Harris County continue its leadership in the clean energy transition by expanding solar energy access and promoting energy efficiency, especially in low-income communities.
+• Continued Harris County’s leadership in the clean energy transition by helping secure $240 million in EPA “Solar for All” funding for the state of Texas.
+While this investment may be affected by federal funding cuts, Harris County is fighting to protect this critical investment in expanding solar energy access and promoting energy efficiency, especially in low-income communities.
 Solar for All investments are projected to save participating residents up to 20% on their electricity bills.

 • Passed the most significant enhancement of county environmental protections in over 30 years by investing $11 million to build a state-of-the-art air monitoring network, increasing the size of the pollution control department by over 50%, and adding resources for HazMat First Responders.